-We need the following basic properties of the function $\phi$. \begin{lem} The following hold. \begin{enumerate} \item $\phi''$ is increasing on $(0,1)$ and negative on $(0,1/2]$.
+We need the following basic properties of the function $\phi$. \begin{lemma} The following hold. \begin{enumerate} \item $\phi''$ is increasing on $(0,1)$ and negative on $(0,1/2]$.
 In particular, $\phi'$ is decreasing on $(0,1/2]$ and positive on $(0,1)$. \item $\phi$ is increasing on $(0,1]$, and